Skip to main content

 00:10:47:11 – 00:11:10:07

-The people, meanwhile, are drowning.
-So really understand where people are and then to help them prioritize ties.
-There is so much I’m finding people are again so overwhelmed.
+Meanwhile, the people are drowning.
+So really understand where people are.
+And then two, help them prioritize, there is so much, I’m finding people are again so overwhelmed.
 There’s so much on their plate.
 During these times of uncertainty, priorities are shifting and changing and instead of letting go of things as priorities change, employees and people are just taking on more.

 00:11:10:13 – 00:11:34:06

-So leaders, please help people let go of stuff and not just keep adding to their plates.
-And that’s going to help you refocus the organization and be more able to follow that map that that Ramji just mentioned.
-And finally, I would say, you know, Leader, get your leadership team together and lean on them as one and act as one team going forward.
+So, leaders, please help people let go of stuff and not just keep adding to their plates.
+And that’s going to help you refocus the organization and be more able to follow that map that Ranjay just mentioned.
+And finally, I would say, you know, leaders, get your leadership team together and lean on them as one and act as one team going forward.

 00:11:34:11 – 00:12:03:03